-It’s time to brush away the leaves and wipe the pollen from the grill.
-There’s not a piece of cooking equipment that rivals a grill for generating the searing heat that crisps and caramelizes the exterior of food while at the same time infusing it with a bit of smokiness.
+There’s not a piece of cooking equipment that rivals a grill for crisping and caramelizing the exterior of food while infusing it with a bit of smokiness.
+And summer is the ideal time to fire up the grill and enjoy the fun and festiveness of cooking outdoors.

-And it’s perfect for adding a little soul to boneless chicken breasts, famous for being bland.
-You’ll get more help from a healthy marinade.
+A grill is perfect for adding a little soul to boneless chicken breasts, famous for being bland.
+You’ll get more help from a citrusy fresh marinade.
 An added benefit of a marinade is that the heat of the grill will caramelize the liquid left on the surface of the breast, giving you that photogenic golden appearance.

 GRILLED LEMON AND HERB CHICKEN BREASTS